ARM-software/vscode-cmsis-csolution/README.md

 This extension is [free to use](https://marketplace.visualstudio.com/items/Arm.cmsis-csolution/license) and you can install it individually or as part of the [Arm Keil® Studio Pack](https://marketplace.visualstudio.com/items?itemName=Arm.keil-studio-pack).

-The complete [documentation](https://developer.arm.com/documentation/108029/latest/Arm-CMSIS-Solution-extension) for Arm CMSIS Solution and the other Keil Studio extensions is available on the [Arm Developer website](https://developer.arm.com).

 Arm CMSIS Solution provides the following views:

 - [CMSIS view](#cmsis-view): Access your source code and actions such as build, run, and debug from the **Solution outline**.